Notes on the data: Housing/ Transport

 - St Vincent de Paul Society (SVdPS).
 Don’t dream, it’s over: housing stress in Australia’s private rental market.
 Canberra: SVdPS; 2007.

-The data exclude the population in the 10.8% of private dwellings for which mortgage stress data were not recorded.
-(The proportion excluded was calculated based on the Australian data.)
+The data exclude the population in the 10.3% of private dwellings for which mortgage stress data was not recorded (the proportion excluded was calculated based on the Australian data).

-Note: For caveats regarding these data, please refer to the Housing Costs Caveats .pdf.
+- For caveats regarding these data, please refer to the Housing Costs Caveats

 Numerator: Households in the bottom 40% of income distribution (those with less than 80% of median equivalised income), spending more than 30% of income on mortgage repayments

 Detail of analysis: Percent

 Source: Compiled by PHIDU based on the ABS Census of Population and Housing, August 2016 (unpublished data).